artsy/artsy.github.io/_posts/2019-04-07-how-did-artsy-become-oss-by-default.markdown

 <!-- more -->

+# What is "Open Source by Default"?

+In short, it's the idea that working in the open should be your starting position for a new project and when creating a new project you need to argue the value of closing the project instead.
+This turns into an axiom which powers quite a lot of the [Engineering Principles][principles] which Artsy holds dear.

+In 2015, as we were nearing working entirely in the open - our CTO at the time, [dB.][db] wrote what became our Open Source by Default north-star:

+> When starting a new service, library or application I am going to default to open.
+I am going to weigh whether
+> there’s any advantage of keeping a project closed-source, knowing and presuming that there’re numerous
+> disadvantages.

+> Team heads, including myself, are making open-source their foundation.
+This means building non-core intellectual
+> property components as open source.
+That’s easily 2/3 of the code you write and we all want to focus on our core
+> competencies.
+Hence open-source is a better way to develop software, it’s like working for a company of the size
+> of Microsoft, without the centralized bureaucracy and true competition.

+> By default, I contribute to other people’s generic open-source solutions to save time and money by not
+> reinventing the wheel.
+Taking this further, I spend significant amount of time extracting non-domain-specific
+> code into new or existing open-source libraries, reducing the footprint of the proprietary applications I work
+> on.

+→ [Becoming Open Source by Default][oss-default]

+# How Did We Get There?

 In 2011 Artsy hired [dB.][db] to be our Head of Engineering, You can get a sense of his frustration in trying to do Open Source work in prior companies via a post from 2010 on opensource.com.